 The Anthropology offices are located on the 5th floor of the Science Hall, East.
 Our main office is open Monday through Friday, from 8:30AM to 4:30PM.

-The Department's secretary, Ms. Doria Maxwell and the Chair, Dr.Balmurli Natrajan are your most important contacts.
+The Department's student assistant, Ms. Meredith Fazzone and the Chair, Dr.Maria Villar are your most important contacts.
 Do not hesitate to contact them if you have questions, problems or concerns related to the Department.